 Indigo powder is one of the most natural ways to colour grey hair, especially for those avoiding chemical dyes.
-But many users face a common issue—it just doesn’t work as expected.
+But many users face a common issue: it just doesn’t work as expected.
 The colour fades too fast, doesn’t hold, or doesn’t even show up.
+So, why does indigo powder sometimes fail to cover grey hair?
+Here’s a breakdown of possible reasons and how you can fix them.

 1. You’re Using Indigo Powder Alone